CodeDroid999/awesome-da-vinci/README.md

 ### Who was Leonardo painting for?

-"Leonardo da Vinci","Italian Renaissance polymath and painter"] was not simply documenting a biblical scene.
+"Leonardo da Vinci",Italian Renaissance polymath and painter was not simply documenting a biblical scene.
 He was constructing a psychological theatre.

 Unlike earlier religious painters who emphasized holiness through static symbolism, Leonardo transformed the moment into an emotional explosion.
 The painting captures the exact moment when Jesus says: